-- Incorporate feedback from stakeholders (e.g., AI Providers and AI Business Users) and knowledge from domain experts. - Introduction of watermarking that clearly indicates the use of AI when technically possible - ♦ In order to enable AI Business Users and non-business users to recognize that they are interacting with the AI system, consider introducing labeling, disclaimers, and other mechanisms as well. - Analysis of AI output trends based on the combination of multiple inputs and outputs for AI For example, the observation of output changes when the input pattern is changed little by little, etc.
+- ♦ Also pay attention to the choice of an AI model architecture in order to emphasize interpretability. - > Consideration of stakeholder participatory approaches - Incorporate feedback from stakeholders (e.g., AI Providers and AI Business Users) and knowledge from domain experts. - Introduction of watermarking that clearly indicates the use of AI when technically possible - A In order to enable AI Business Users and non-business users to recognize that they are interacting with the AI system, consider introducing labeling, disclaimers, and other mechanisms as well. - > Improving of transparency in the basis of outputs by introducing RAG - When generating responses by searching external information sources, it becomes possible to indicate sources and citations. - Analysis of AI output trends based on the combination of multiple inputs and outputs for AI - > For example, the observation of output changes when the input pattern is changed little by little, etc.

-- National Institute of Advanced Industrial Science and Technology "Guidelines for Machine Learning Quality Management, 4th Edition" (December 2023) - Consortium of Quality Assurance for Artificial-Intelligence-based Products and Services "AI Product Quality Assurance Guidelines" (June 2023) - ISO, "ISO/IEC 23894:2023 (Information technology-Artificial intelligence-Guidance on risk management)" (February 2023) - The White House, "Blueprint for an AI Bill of Rights (Notice and Explanation)" (March 2023) - World Economic Forum, "The Presidio Recommendations on Responsible Generative AI" (June 2023)
+- National Institute of Advanced Industrial Science and Technology "Guidelines for Machine Learning Quality Management, 4th Edition" (December 2023) - Consortium of Quality Assurance for Artificial-Intelligence-based Products and Services "Al Product Quality Assurance Guidelines" (June 2023) - ISO, "ISO/IEC 23894:2023 (Information technology-Artificial intelligence-Guidance on risk management)" (February 2023) - The White House, "Blueprint for an AI Bill of Rights (Notice and Explanation)" (March 2023) - World Economic Forum, "The Presidio Recommendations on Responsible Generative AI" (June 2023)

-[Contents of the main part (repeat)] After developing Al
+[Contents of the main part (repeat)] After developing AI